GeekchanskiY/BENCH/README.md

 Ruby app with functionality to be able to do some notes of different types, and analyze them 3 - Combinator
-Gin app, which allows to do some plannings, create roadmap and analysis with heavy calculations
+Gin app, which allows to do some plannings, create roadmap and analysis with heavy calculations 4 - Portfolio
+Django (DRF) app with portfolio items
+5 - Frontend
+React application which represents data from all 3 services

 ## Tech stack: